 4 Steps to Start Healing from Enmeshment

-These are some of the results of growing up in an enmeshed family system.
+Do you avoid conflict and have a hard time setting boundaries?
+Or do you feel like you are unsure who you truly are or what’s best for you?
+Do you notice yourself gravitating towards difficult relationships repeatedly, wondering why you can’t seem to break out of a destructive cycle?
+Do many of these feelings trace back to tumultuous connections with your parents, siblings, or other loved ones?
+These are some results of growing up in an enmeshed family system.
 While there’s nothing wrong with being close to your family, enmeshment takes familial dependence too far.
-Healing from enmeshment is important for every adult who grew up in an entangled family system.
-How do you know whether you come from an enmeshed family and what can you do to work through enmeshment trauma?
-Read on to learn more.
+Healing from enmeshment is important for adults who grew up in an entangled family system.
+How do you know whether you come from an enmeshed family, and what can you do to work through enmeshment trauma?

 What Is Enmeshment?